Ryuker/mysql-docker-starter/README.md

-# mysql-docker-starter
+# Express SQLite CRUD Boilerplate
-Starter for a mysql server in Express using a docker approach for a quick local development setup
+Starter for a MySQL server in Express using a docker approach for a quick local development setup.

 **Uses:**